San Diego DMV Hearings Attorney

 - Muscular Dystrophy

-The DMV is often unsophisticated and ill-informed in their approach to these situations, and proper representation from a seasoned San Diego DMV hearings attorney, and expert testimony, can be quite helpful.
+The DMV is often unsophisticated and ill-informed in their approach to these situations, including situations regarding elderly drivers.
+Proper representation from a seasoned San Diego DMV hearings lawyer and expert testimony can be quite helpful.

 Unlike regular physical and mental re-examinations, priority re-examinations are not automatically scheduled.
-A driver must contact the DMV within 5 days of receiving a Priority Re-Examination Notice and schedule a hearing, or his or her license will be suspended.
+A driver must contact the DMV within 5 days of receiving a Priority Re-Examination Notice and schedule a hearing.
+Otherwise, his or her license will be suspended.

 Facing a Driver’s License Suspension?
-We Can Help!
+Our Law Office Can Help!

 Don’t give up your driver’s license without a fight.
-At George H. Ramos, Jr. & Associates, our DMV hearings attorney has the knowledge and experience it takes to ensure you avoid a license suspension and protect their legal rights.
+At George H. Ramos, Jr. & Associates, our San Diego DMV hearings lawyer has the knowledge and experience it takes to ensure California residents avoid a license suspension and protect their legal rights.
 Let us build the best defense possible for your case.
 Contact our law office today for a free consultation with a criminal defense attorney in San Diego.
 We proudly provide legal representation to drivers in Southern California.